Guide to Visiting Taipei, Taiwan for the First Time

 Taoyun Airport is Where You Can Get the Best Currency Exchange Rates

-But if you’re planning to withdraw cash from ATMs in Taiwan then this wouldn’t be an issue.
-As many 24 hour ATMs can be found all over Taipei.
+However, if you plan to withdraw cash from ATMs in Taiwan, this wouldn’t be an issue.
+As many as 24-hour ATMs can be found all over Taipei.

-However, I’m only bringing this currency exchange issue up because I know there are still travelers out there whom prefer to exchange currency.
+However, I’m only bringing this currency exchange issue up because I know there are still travelers out there who prefer to exchange currency.

 Don’t Forget to Purchase a SIM Card for Your Mobile Phone

-Also at Taoyuan Airport, buy a SIM card for your mobile phone at one of the telecom kiosks located at airport arrival level.
-You can purchase prepaid 3 day data package which includes 4G access for about NT$300.
-There are also prepaid SIM card packages that go up to 7 days or monthly.
+Also at Taoyuan Airport, buy a SIM card for your mobile phone at one of the telecom kiosks located at the airport arrival level.
+You can purchase a prepaid 3-day data package, which includes 4G access for about NT$300.
+There are also prepaid SIM card packages that last up to 7 days or can be used monthly.
 But the minimum plan is 3 days.

 Chungwhwa Telecom SIM Cards